Rathdrum Post 154 Constitution & Bylaws

 We, Deanna K Sasse, the duly elected and qualified Post Commander and Bryan Bledsoe, Adjutant, respectively, of Manuel Schneidmiller Post 154, Inc. American Legion Department of Idaho, located at Rathdrum, Idaho do hereby certify:

-THAT at regular membership meetings of Manuel Schneidmiller Post 154, Inc. held in Rathdrum, Idaho in 2017;
+THAT at regular membership meetings of Manuel Schneidmiller Post 154, Inc. held in Rathdrum, Idaho on August 23, 2018;

 THAT the members present voted in favor of amending the Bylaws, and that the Post Commander, as the presiding officer, declared that the Bylaws were, therefore adopted;

-THAT the Post Commander as named herein was the presiding officer at said Post 154 meetings on June 28, 2017 and October 25, 2017 and the Adjutant named herein was the recording secretary at said meeting, and that it is in these dual capacities that they certify hereto.
+THAT the Post Commander as named herein was the presiding officer at said Post 154 meeting and the Adjutant named herein was the recording secretary at said meeting, and that it is in these dual capacities that they certify hereto.

 Deanna K Sasse, Commander